amarchese96/ca-scheduler-deployment/README.md

-# Communication aware scheduler deployment files
+# Communication aware Kubernetes scheduler deployment files

-This repository contains all the files needed for the deployment of the communication aware scheduler plugins inside a Kubernetes cluster
+This repository contains all the files needed for the deployment of the communication aware Kubernetes scheduler inside a Kubernetes cluster